 Turmeric, A golden coloured powder ground from the root of the turmeric plant.
 It is related to ginger family and a very common ingredient in curries.
 It has been used in India for centuries, but now its popular worldwide for its medicinal properties.
-Curcumin is a key ingredient in turmeric, which has powerful biological properties.
+Curcumin is a key ingredient in turmeric, which has powerful biological properties and health benefits.

 Ayurvedic medicine, a traditional Indian system of treatment and Chinese medicine, recommends turmeric to treat a range of ailments affecting the blood, liver, chronic pain, inflammation, arthritis and treats bursitis.
 Turmeric is often used as a digestive aid and aid to strengthen the immune system in India.